NEW: Ariel Castro's sister says he must pay for what he did

-"Help me, I am Amanda Berry," she told police in a frantic 911 call from a neighbor's house.
-"I've been kidnapped, and I've been missing for 10 years.
-And I'm here, I'm free now."
+“Help me, I am Amanda Berry,” she frantically told a 911 operator.
+“I’ve been kidnapped, and I’ve been missing for 10 years.
+And I’m here, I’m free now.”

 “I want to thank everyone who has helped me and my family through this entire ordeal.
 Everyone who has been there to support us has been a blessing,” Berry said in the video.
 “I’m getting stronger each day.”